HK

 Why Stretching and Chiro Adjustments Keep Wearing Off

 You've probably tried stretching and chiropractic adjustments to try to alleviate the pain, but the relief is temporary.
 That's because these treatments don't restore segmental mobility of the thoracic spine or the hip capsule.
-A generic torso-rotation stretch or an upper-back twist doesn't reach the T7-T8 or T8-T9 segments that actually need to move.
+A generic torso-rotation stretch or an upper-back twist doesn't reach the specific mid-thoracic segments that actually need to move.
 A lumbar adjustment feels great for a day because the facet joints unload, but it doesn't change the T-spine deficit or the hip capsule tightness that caused the overload in the first place.
 You get short-term relief, play another round, and the pain comes back because the upstream driver was never addressed.

 What Actually Works: Finding the Driver in Your Swing Chain

-The approach that actually fixes the problem is a hands-on evaluation of the full swing chain: segmental thoracic mobility, lead and trail hip capsule mechanics, pelvic tilt, and lumbar-pelvic coordination.
+The approach that actually fixes the problem is a hands-on osteopathic evaluation of the full swing chain: segmental thoracic mobility, lead and trail hip capsule mechanics, pelvic tilt, and lumbar-pelvic coordination.
 I work through each segment to identify which ones are restricted, which ones are compensating, and which specific level is driving the overload.
 From there, it's a combination of restoring mobility at the actual restricted segments and giving you a specific corrective input you can feel on the range.
 When the T-spine and hips are doing their job, the lumbar spine can stop being the rotational shock absorber, and the back-nine tightness disappears.

 When PRP Helps the Older Golfer

 For older golfers with genuine degenerative changes, facet arthropathy in the lumbar spine, hip labral wear, or chronic tendinopathy in the rotator cuff, platelet-rich plasma therapy can be a helpful adjunct.
 PRP concentrates your own platelets to stimulate a regenerative response in damaged tissue.
 It's most useful when we've already corrected the mechanical driver and want to accelerate healing of genuinely damaged structures.
 PRP is not a replacement for fixing the swing chain, but for the right golfer, it can move you from chronic management into actual tissue repair.
+The post on combining PRP with OMT explains why sequencing matters and how the two treatments address different dimensions of the same problem.

 Tired of back pain on the back nine and ibuprofen after every round?